-• IP Filter Set Editing
+• IP / MAC Filter Set Editing

-Parameter Description IP Filter Set Index This is the item number to record the setting.
+Parameter Description IP/MAC Filter Set Index This is the item number to record the setting.
 Interface Select which channel (PVC) to configure.
 Direction Select the access to the Internet (Outgoing) or from the Internet (Incoming), or Both.

-• IP Filter Rule Editing
+• IP / MAC Filter Rule Editing

-Parameter Description IP Filter Rule Index This is the item number to record the setting rule.
+Parameter Description IP/MAC Filter Rule Index This is the item number to record the setting rule.
+Rule Type Select to filter through the IP Address or MAC Address.
 Active Select "Yes" to enable the current rule, select "No" to cancel the current rule.
 Source IP Address Enter the start IP Address which will be monitored.
+If "0.0.0.0" is set, it means for any IP Address.
 Subnet Mask Enter the Subnet Mask based on the Source IP Address.
-Port Number LAN users use port numbers to distinguish one network application over another such as 21 is for FTP service.
+Port Number LAN users use port number to distinguish one network application over another such as 21 is for FTP service.
 The port number range is from 0 to 65535.
 It is recommended that this option be configured by an advanced user.
 Destination IP Address Enter the start IP Address which will be monitored.
+If "0.0.0.0" is set, it means for any IP Address.
 Subnet Mask Enter the Subnet Mask based on the Destination IP Address.
 Port Number This is the port or port ranges that define the application.
-Parameter Description Protocol It is the packet protocol type used by the application.
+Protocol It is the packet protocol type used by the application.
 Please select "TCP", "UDP" or "ICMP".
 For example, FTP service, you have to select "TCP".

+Parameter Description MAC Address The MAC address (Media Access Control address) is a hardware address that uniquely identifies each node of a network.
+If the rule type is "MAC", you have to designate the MAC address that you want to filter.
 Rule Unmatched Select action for the traffic unmatching current rule.
 "Forward" is to leave it pass through; "Next" is to check it by the next rule.

-• IP Filter Listing
+• IP / MAC Filter Listing

-The IP Filter Listing will list the IP Filter rules you have configured.
+The IP/MAC Filter Listing will list the IP/MAC Filter rules you have configured.
 You can review the settings here.